-- POST-BACHELOR’S PROGRAM: Potential applicants with a Bachelor’s degree in a field other than Communication Disorders must complete the Post-Bachelor’s (PB) program.
+- POST-BACCALAUREATE LEVELING PROGRAM: Potential applicants with a bachelor’s degree in a field other than communication disorders must complete a Post-Baccalaureate Leveling (PB) Program.

-- PRE-REQUISITE COURSEWORK: Pre-requisite courses that provide a basic understanding of speech, language, hearing, and swallowing, as well as (basic) courses in natural sciences, physical sciences, social sciences, and statistics* (see note below) must be completed.
-We strongly recommend that these be completed prior to entering the graduate program; otherwise, your starting semester and/or graduation may be delayed.
-Prerequisite courses include the following (or their equivalents):
+- PRE-REQUISITE COURSEWORK: Applicants must complete pre-requisite courses that provide a basic understanding of speech, language, hearing and swallowing, as well as courses in natural sciences, physical sciences, social sciences and statistics* (See note below.)
+Pre-requisite courses include the following (or their equivalents):

-SCIENCE & STATISTICS COURSEWORK: These are ASHA/CAA requirements.
+These are requirements from the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association.
 Science courses do not have to have a laboratory component.
-Science courses cannot apply both to math/science requirements and ComD requirements (e.g., human anatomy cannot count both for biological science and for head/neck anatomy for communication).
+Science courses cannot apply both to math/science requirements and COMD requirements (e.g., human anatomy cannot count both for biological science and for head/neck anatomy for communication).
+Each of these is required.

 - Biological Science (e.g., biology, human anatomy)